 Here’s our FAQ about LED grow lights.
 If you’re new to growing, or just want to brush up, enjoy!

 What is an LED Grow Light?

-Let’s start with a little intro about “LED Grow light”
+Let’s start with a little intro about LED grow lights.

-- LED:that stands for light emitting diode
+- LED:that stands for “light emitting diode”

 - Grow:it helps plants to grow best when they have been planted indoors

 How Do LED Grow Lights Work?

 Plants have a tendency to absorb more blue light than other colors like white or green; hence, the UV rays are best to induce vigorous plant growth, while the infrared rays are best catalysts for germination and blooming boost.

+The wavelengths can be adjusted according to the requirements of your plants in the grow room.
 If you have plants to grow that are in their vegetative phase, using UV rays would increase the cell division when the plants absorb the rays.
 Due to the increase in cell division, the plants grow quickly and result in more yield.

 We would recommend an LED grow light that has a wide range of wavelength options available, so that you can adjust according to the effects that you need.